A Major Cruise Line Just Went Adults-Only — Here’s Why

 Photo by Joe Ross, Flickr

 For couples, solo travelers, retirees, and anyone craving calm, this is great news.
-It makes it easier to book with confidence, especially during school holidays, spring break, or peak summer seasons when family travel spikes elsewhere.
+It makes it easier to book with confidence, especially during the busiest travel weeks when family-focused sailings fill up elsewhere.

 For multi-generational families who enjoy luxury cruising together, this does close one door — but not all of them.
 Oceania’s sister brand Regent Seven Seas still welcomes children and offers youth programs on some sailings, and lines like Azamara and Silversea continue to attract families with older kids who are more destination-focused than activity-driven.